 - There are times when the accident is caused by mechanical failure.
 This would amount to failure of the bus company to maintain its fleet properly – replacing worn tires when necessary, for example.

 Since suing the government isn’t a simple task, it’s important you hire a lawyer with the chops to fight City Hall, if necessary.
-Skilled personal injury lawyer Mr. Calcagno doesn’t back down from insurance companies or government officials.
-He will put the law to work for you and fight for your right to maximum compensation for your bus accident injuries.
+The skilled personal injury lawyers at The Firm won’t back down from insurance companies or government officials.
+They will put the law to work for you and fight for your right to maximum compensation for your bus accident injuries.

-Common Injuries Resulting from Commuter & School Bus Accidents in NJ
+Common Injuries Resulting from Commuter & School Bus Accidents in East Brunswick, NJ

-If you are in a bus accident in Linden, Mountainside, New Providence, Plainfield or anywhere else in Middlesex or Union counties in New Jersey, you are likely suffering from severe injuries.
+If you are in a bus accident in Linden, Mountainside, New Providence, Plainfield, or anywhere else in Middlesex County or Union County in New Jersey, you are likely suffering from severe injuries.
 The sheer size and weight of a buses put passengers, other drivers, and pedestrians at serious risk for injuries, including:

 - Head, neck and spinal trauma, including whiplash or disk injury